History and Highlights

 UC is located in “Uptown,” which is the second largest employment center in the Cincinnati region behind the central business district.
 Adjacent to downtown, Uptown is a diverse and vibrant urban area made up of an eclectic array of small businesses plus five major medical and research institutions, including UC and the nationally-acclaimed Cincinnati Zoo & Botanical Gardens.

-Uptown’s five anchor institutions (Cincinnati Children’s Hospital Medical Center, the Zoo, UC Health, Tri-Health, and UC), formed a non-profit development group in 2004 called the Uptown Consortium, Inc., which has secured more than $400 million in redevelopment, new construction and neighborhood improvements in Uptown Cincinnati since its inception.
+Uptown’s five anchor institutions (Cincinnati Children’s Hospital Medical Center, the Zoo, UC Health, Tri-Health, and UC), formed a non-profit development group in 2004 called the Uptown Consortium, Inc. To date, the Consortium's efforts have facilitated $1.4 billion in development projects (redevelopment, new construction, and neighborhood improvements) in Uptown Cincinnati.

-The University of Cincinnati and its affiliates are home to nearly 6,000 full- and part-time faculty internationally recognized for innovative teaching and research, especially in the practical applications of their discoveries.
-Among our celebrated faculty have been pioneers like Cleveland Abbe, whose work at UC led to the National Weather Service; Albert Sabin, developer of the oral polio vaccine, astronaut Neil Armstrong, and Eula Bingham, environmental scientist and one-time head of OSHA.
+The University of Cincinnati and its affiliates are home to over 6,000 full- and part-time faculty internationally recognized for innovative teaching and research, especially in the practical applications of their discoveries.
+Among our celebrated faculty have been pioneers like Cleveland Abbe, whose work at UC led to the National Weather Service; Albert Sabin, developer of the oral polio vaccine; astronaut Neil Armstrong; and Eula Bingham, environmental scientist and one-time head of OSHA.

 Many UC faculty members have been awarded significant honors at the local, state, national and international levels.
 These include numerous National Science Foundation Career awards as well as Fulbright awards and Guggenheim grants.
 UC faculty and their work routinely receive support from the Ohio Board of Regents, Department of Health and Human Services, National Institutes of Health, Department of Defense, Department of Education, Department of Energy, U.S. EPA, National Science Foundation, National Endowment for the Humanities, National Endowment for the Arts, National Geographic Society, National Oceanic and Atmospheric Administration, U.S. Geological Survey, Andrew W. Mellon Foundation, Robert Wood Johnson Foundation, National Heart, Lung and Blood Institute and many others.